2011StateoftheCollegeAddresstext

 • Clark students Michael Gay and Fallon Hughes have just been named to the 2011 All-Washington Academic Team.

-• In 2010, Tami Jacobs, Clark’s Director of Disability Support Services, received a Meritorious Service Award from the Washington Association on Postsecondary Education and Disability.
+• In 2010, Tami Jacobs, Clark’s Director of Disability Access Center, received a Meritorious Service Award from the Washington Association on Postsecondary Education and Disability.

 • For the second year, under the leadership of Jody Shulnak, Clark College was named to the President’s Higher Education Community Service Honor Roll for its commitment to volunteering and service-learning.